Top 10 things to do in Arnhem Land

 2. Fish for a famous barramundi

-Floodplain billabongs, tidal rivers, pristine coastline and vast bluewater—Arnhem Land is world-renowned for its prime, untouched fishing habitats.
+Floodplain billabongs, tidal rivers, pristine coastline and vast bluewater— fishing in Arnhem Land is world-renowned for its thriving habitats.
 Prized sport and reef fish abound here, like giant trevally, queenfish, Spanish mackerel, golden snapper, red emperor, coral trout and sailfish, as well as the famous barramundi.
 Fishing lodges are dotted in various locations in Arnhem Land, while many fishing charters catering for beginners to experts depart from Darwin or Nhulunbuy.

 3. Take an eco-retreat